 Building a Healthier Relationship with Food

 Changing how you eat takes time and effort.
-Start with goals you can really do.
-Small steps, like eating fruit instead of sweets or planning meals, help you make big changes.
+Start with goals you can do.
+Small steps, like eating fruit instead of sweets or planning meals, help you make significant changes.

 Setting Realistic Goals for Eating Habits